ShunyaoLiang/nwhen/README.md

 ; You can specify the date in any order.
 (event "Save the world" :month july :day 4 :year 2025) ; If you leave out a date field, the event will repeat.
-(event "Amelia's Birthday" :day 5 :month august) ; This repeats every August 5 ; There is a shortcut function for birthdays.
+(event "Amelia's Birthday" :day 5 :month :august) ; This repeats every August 5 ; There is a shortcut function for birthdays.
-(birthday "Thomas" :day 29 :month november)
+(birthday "Thomas" :day 29 :month :november)

 ; To avoid repetition, you can create 'scopes' like the following (year 2021